-The Society for French Historical Studies seeks nominations for a newly created officer of the organization, the position of Secretary/Web Coordinator.
-The successful applicant will serve a three-year renewable term and sit on the SFHS Executive Committee.
+The Society for French Historical Studies created a new officer of the organization, the position of Secretary/Web Coordinator.
+The Secretary/Web Coordinator serves a three-year renewable term and sit on the SFHS Executive Committee.
 The primary responsibility of this officer is to take charge of the Society’s social media, including the official webpage, Facebook page, and Twitter account.
-In addition, he or she will take minutes at the Executive Council’s meeting during the annual conferences.
+In addition, he or she takes minutes at the Executive Council’s meeting during the annual conferences.
 Following retirement from the position, this officer remains a member of the Council for two years.

 A New Chapter in Society History:

 The Institut Français d’Amérique Becomes Part of the SFHS